XerxesV2/ImageTransparentTool/README.md

 # ImageTransparentTool

-A simple tool for making the background or parts of image transparent.
+A simple tool for making the background or parts of the image transparent.

 ![Program](program.png)